 Food labels.
 That is, ingredients lists.
 They change more often than the products you purchase!
 When we find out there’s something nasty in the average product – MSG, caramel coloring, carcinogenic chemicals – it’s usually not too long before the manufacturers make a change.
-It’s only too bad that the change isn’t a good one.
+The food industry usually manages to stay one step ahead of us.

 Take, for example, MSG.
 Also known as monosodium glutamate, MSG is a well-known flavor enhancer used by food manufacturers (and notoriously, Chinese restaurants).
 You may be thinking that a little flavor isn’t too bad a thing – some of you know otherwise.